MichelDucartier/rcp-docker-images/LIGHT_MIGRATION.md

 ```
 If you have a bash script to change the job, change the previous `runai submit` command by the new one.
 If you are on WSL, make sure that you still do `cp ~/.kube/config /mnt/c/Users/<username>/.kube/config` after submitting a job.

+> [Note]
+Why do we still use "/mloscratch"?
+Note the line `--pvc light-scratch:/mloscratch`.
+This line mounts the new light-scratch to the `/mloscratch` folder inside the new running job.
+Technically we could mount it to any folder that we want (you could for instance use `--pvc light-scratch:/raclette` and you would have to use `/raclette/users` instead of `/mloscratch/users`.
+If this is too confusing for you, you can replace `/mloscratch` by `/lightscratch` for instance (or anything that you want ! :D)

 Now, try to connect to your job:
 ```bash
 runai bash meditron-basic